 In 1962 came the Mark II with an up-graded 3.0 litre block developing 129bhp and a sleeker look.
 The Mark II was designated a coupe although it was still a 4 door, albeit with a lower roofline (by 2.5 inches) giving it better proportions than before.
-More developments in 1965 increasing power to 134bhp in the Mark III, and the Rover P5B appeared in 1967 with the all new Buick 3.5 V8 engine.
+More developments in 1965 increased power to 134bhp in the Mark III, and the Rover P5B appeared in 1967 with the all new Buick 3.5 V8 engine.

-The V8 engine is durable and capable of 150,000 miles plus, providing it’s had regular oil changes and anti freeze.
+The V8 engine is durable and capable of 150,000 miles plus, providing it’s had regular oil changes and plenty of anti freeze.
 Overheating can lead to head gasket failure so keep it topped up.
-Radiators will leak over time so if it’s had a replacement it’s a good sign.
+Radiators will leak over time, so if it’s had a replacement it’s a good sign.

-Check for corroded break pipes and seized hand brake mechanisms as well as worn shock absorbers and sagging rear leaf springs.
-Also look out for power steering leaks from worn seals or the steering box.
+Check for corroded brake pipes and seized handbrake mechanisms, as well as worn shock absorbers and sagging rear leaf springs.
+Keep an eye out for power steering leaks from worn seals or the steering box.

-Brakes if kept well maintained are reliable, but check the bulk head as there is a ledge that supports the brake servo and debris can accumulate here which will cause the metal to rot through.
+Brakes if kept well-maintained are reliable, but check the bulk head as there is a ledge that supports the brake servo, and debris can accumulate here which will cause the metal to rot through.